software engineer (2023 Guide)

 What Tools Do Software Engineers Use?

-Software Engineers use a variety of tools for things like version control, code review, software development, git repository hosting, bug tracking, etc. In fact, there are so many tools and useful free software available on the web that staying on top of what’s new and how tools are used is an important part of a Software Engineer’s job.
+Software Engineers use a variety of tools for things like version control, code review, software development, git repository hosting, bug tracking, etc. In fact, there are so many types of useful free software, programming tools, and other resources to ease the software development process that staying on top of what’s new and how tools are used is an important part of a Software Engineer job.

 GitHub is a web-based hosting service that provides a central place where a worldwide community of developers can share, improve, and discuss software projects.
 GitHub provides hosting for version control and software development, with a graphical interface and helpful collaboration and project management features.
 GitHub is said to boast the largest community of developers in the world, so it’s often used for code review and issue tracking.

 Another of the most popular project management tools, ProofHub is an intuitive all-in-one software product that offers features including seamless team communication, mobile and tablet compatibility, custom project reports, etc.

 All Software Engineers and Developers will be familiar with this web development tool, which features a popular visual development application that can be used even by those who don’t know how to code.
 Its useful features include a dynamic code editor, CSS editing, multi device support, and code introspection.

 A cloud-based visual management system, LeanKit is one of the most intuitive-to-use software products out there for agile teams.
 It can help a software development team collaborate faster and more efficiently, with custom board templates, backlog management, and advanced Kanban capabilities.

 Built on a cloud-based integrated development environment, Codenvy is used for coding and debugging apps.
 It’s an open source workspace server and stands as a platform for remote development to teams, and its best features include APIs and extensions, resource limits, and version control.